 The mannerism of Shiban made me very curious and impatient.
 I wanted to confirm if he stayed true to the character in the film.
 Without wasting time, I pleaded Fatthaah to show me the rough cut.

-Watching Shiban’s scenes, I really felt his aloofness which was a predominant attribute of his character.
-And the scenes where he first meets Yusra, the character Mariyam Azxza Azxona plays, their chemistry sparking instantly was felt.
-With the proceeding scenes, it was a delight to watch their relationship grow so believably in a short span of time.
+Watching Shiban’s scenes, I felt his aloofness, which was a predominant attribute of his character.
+And the scenes where he first meets Yusra, the character Mariyam Azxza Azxona plays, their chemistry sparking was felt instantly.
+With the proceeding scenes, it was a delight to watch their relationship grow so believably in a short time.
 It was very natural.
-Shiban was well supported by Azxa and he was spot on to exhibit Ali’s introvert character with minimal dialog.
+Azxa well supported Shiban, and he was spot on to exhibit Ali’s introvert character with minimal dialogue.

 Once their chemistry reached the boiling point, their intimate scenes automatically exploded.
 That’s when his abs came into full play.
 To have them were a bonus for him.
-Oh, how I wish six packs can be bought from a shop.
-On second thought, I just need five.
+Oh, how I wish six-packs can be bought from a shop.
+On second thought, I need five.
 I already have one whole big pack.

 The tricky scenes for him are the unshot scenes of his with Aminath Rishfa.
 Those are his most demanding scenes since his character has somewhat come out of his shell.
 I wish him good luck in his remaining scenes.
 He has already won brownie points with the appealing song with her.
 I wish him a bright future in films.